hendricius/hstorly/README.md

 [![Build Status](https://travis-ci.org/hendricius/hstorly.svg?branch=master)](https://travis-ci.org/hendricius/hstorly)

+Hstorly is a small translation library for translating database values for Active Support/Rails 4 using the Hstore datatype of your Postgres database.

 This project is a fork of the amazing [bithavoc/multilang-hstore](https://github.com/bithavoc/multilang-hstore) with some remarkable differences.

 * Focus on performance.
 Especially when dealing with millions of records,